 When filing an injury claim, it is important to act fast.
 If you ask an attorney to help you when you only have a week left of your statute of limitations, they may have to turn you away.
 It takes time to build a strong case and you want to be able to give your attorney as much time as possible.
 Contact our St. Petersburg DUI accident attorneys to handle your case as soon as possible.

 Shortly after your accident, it is nearly guaranteed that you will receive a call from the insurance company of the other driver involved in the accident.
 They will want to get a recorded statement from you, but you need to know that it will not help your case if you give them one.
 In fact, it will most likely harm your case if you talk to them.
 You have no legal obligation to talk to them and you should let your attorney take over all communication to avoid any reduction to your compensation.

 Our attorneys work hard to recover full compensation for our clients.
 Whether through a settlement negotiation or at trial, our St. Petersburg DUI accident attorneys can help you recover compensation for medical bills, vehicle repairs, pain and suffering, punitive damages, and reimbursement of lost wages.

 If a family member or loved one has died in a DUI accident, we can also file a wrongful death claim on the decedent’s behalf to help ease the family’s suffering through this difficult time.
-No one should have to go through this tragedy, and our experienced attorneys will be there to guide you every step of the way.
+No one should have to go through this tragedy, and our experienced St. Petersburg car accident attorneys will be there to guide you every step of the way.

-If you have been seriously injured in a DUI accident in the state of Florida, please contact our St. Petersburg DUI Accident attorneys today to schedule a free consultation.
+If you have been seriously injured in a DUI accident in the state of Florida, please contact our St. Petersburg DUI accident lawyers today to schedule a free consultation.
 Our proven trial lawyers will do whatever it takes to get you justice.
 Call our office or contact us online to arrange a free case review.
 Let our experience and dedication work for you.